Join Our Webinar!

 Where to Eat in San Miguel:

-The age-old question, “Where to eat?”
-Well, the good news is that I’m a foodie and I have some advice!
-I tend to lean toward seafood, so sorry if the recommendations are a little heavy on that, but the places I recommend will try and be varied for all tastes.
+The age-old question, “Where should we eat?”
+Well, the good news is that we’re foodies at Expat Insurance, and boy do we have some advice for you!
+Personally, I tend to lean toward seafood, so sorry if the recommendations are a little heavy on that, but the places I recommend will try and be varied for all tastes.

 For Appetizers, Lunch, and Dinner